zachlasiuk/ci-example/README.md

-# ci-example
+# Embedded ci-example

 This README will walk you an example CI pipeline.
 In fact, TWO pipelines in one: (1) for a Rich IoT Company developing a python application, and (2) for a Low-Power IoT Company developing a bare-metal application in C. Going through this walkthrough will shed light on how to create a basic CI pipeline for either type of embedded software development, quickly.

 After going through this README you will have a working CI pipeline example for bare-metal and embedded linux applications, including:
-- Setting up a CI server (Jenkins)
+- Setting up a CI server (with Jenkins)
+- Connecting the CI server to a source control repo (with GitHub)
-- Creating isolated slave environments (Docker containers)
+- Creating isolated slave environments (with Docker containers)
--
+- Creating a build stage in a pipeline and compiling bare-metal software (with Arm Compiler 6)
+- Passing artifacts bewteen CI stages (like a compiled application from the build stage to the test stage)
+- Creating a test stage in a pipeline and running tests for both bare-metal software and embedded linux software (with Arm Fast Models and Docker containers)
+- Gathering test data into machine readable results (via Jenkins and bash scripting)

-It is recommended to be at least familer with Jenkins, Docker, and CI before starting this walkthrough.
+It is recommended to be at least familer with GitHub, Docker, and CI before starting this walkthrough.
+Other concepts will be explained as they arise, like navigating Jenkins and setting up Arm tools.

 Let's jump in.